MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/visualize-hierarchical-data.md

 > ![Widget's hierarchy grid](media/widget-hierarchy-grid.png)

 > [!NOTE]
->  The hierarchy icons don’t appear in the record grid view until the records are related using the hierarchical relationship.
+>  The hierarchy icons don’t appear in the row grid view until the rows are related using the hierarchical relationship.

 Choosing the hierarchy icon displays the `new_Widget` hierarchy with the tree view on the left and the tile view on the right, showing two records.
 Each tile contains four columns that we provided in the **Widget Hierarchy Tile Form**.